mhavilah/panorama-server/README.md

 ```
 **NB:**

-The additional fields from the downstream user API (email, address etc) have been intentionally omitted.
+The additional fields from the downstream user API (email, address etc) have been intentionally omitted from the usersAndPosts API.

 ## System Info
-The Spring Boot Actuator API has been installed under: [http://localhost:8080/api/actuator]
+The Spring Boot Actuator API has been installed under: [Localhost Springboot Actuator](http://localhost:8080/api/actuator)

 Sample endpoints:
 ### Health